aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

                           + op.LOAD_CONST(0)
                           + op.RETURN_VALUE)

-We'll come back to implementing the support code that lets us write this; first let's see how it's used. `SetLineNo` is a pseudo-instruction telling which source-line the following instructions are compiled from; `op.LOAD_GLOBAL(0)` and the rest are symbolic instructions.
+Later we'll get to the support code that lets us write this; first let's see how it's used. `SetLineNo`, a pseudo-instruction that won't make it into the bytecode, tells which source-line the following instructions are compiled from; `op.LOAD_GLOBAL(0)` and the rest are symbolic instructions.
 These instructions and pseudo-instructions are all represented as Python objects which can be concatenated with